dm-drogeriemarkt/structured-logging/README.md

 ...

-//LoggingContext.of(...) is defined so that you can only use TimeMachineKey with a TimeMachine.
+//MdcContext.of(...) is defined so that you can only use TimeMachineKey with a TimeMachine.
-        try(var c=LoggingContext.of(TimeMachineKey.class,timeMachine)){
+        try(var c=MdcContext.of(TimeMachineKey.class,timeMachine)){
         ...

         timeMachine.setFluxFactor(42);

-        LoggingContext.update(TimeMachineKey.class,timeMachine);
+        MdcContext.update(TimeMachineKey.class,timeMachine);
         }
 ```